 Continual learning — the ability of a system to learn new tasks sequentially without forgetting prior ones — is an active area of research.
 A central challenge is catastrophic forgetting [6], in which training on a new task overwrites weights relevant to previous tasks.
 Approaches such as Elastic Weight Consolidation [7] address this by penalizing changes to weights deemed important for prior tasks.
 The CNG approaches this differently: because learning occurs continuously via local Hebbian rules rather than global gradient updates, the graph is not subject to the same discrete task boundary problem, though sequential multitask learning remains undemonstrated.

 Your favorite LLM is murdered and resurrected with every single message.
 This is not a flaw within the system; rather, it is inherent to the transformer architecture.
 Whenever you send a message, tokens are fed into the transformer via the context window.
 After processing, the model spits out another stream of tokens until it reaches the stop token, then ceases computation entirely.
 Whether the computer is on or off makes zero difference.
-Indeed, if one were willing to take the time, the model could be freshly loaded from storage with every prompt.
+Indeed, if one were willing to take the time, the model could be freshly loaded from cold storage with every prompt.

 This means that outside of the context window a model cannot maintain persistent internal state.
 A single model can be used by any number of people simultaneously with no awareness of this, as the entire interaction is fed in as if it were reading the transcript of someone else's conversation.
 Even a simple game such as Memory can only be played in a contrived manner because the model has no task-dependent memory — only context and baked-in weights.

 When a human plays the game Memory, each button is lit up in sequence so that the player never sees the entire sequence at once.
 For a transformer, however, every element of the sequence must be present in its context at the same time.
 Thus, it is not really remembering; it is merely repeating back the list it was given.
-Systems have been created to produce a facsimile of memory, such as RAG and other similar retrieval mechanisms, but they are all patching the underlying architectural issues and do not represent true memory and continual learning.

 where wᵢ is the weight of each incoming connection, xᵢ is 1 if the connected neuron fired on the previous tick and 0 otherwise, and θ is the neuron's firing threshold.
 This activation propagates through downstream connections, each carrying its own weight.
 Neurons can be either excitatory or inhibitory: excitatory nodes add to the weighted sum of their downstream neurons, while inhibitory nodes subtract.